nezartarbin/carbox-date-picker/README.md

 # Carbox Date-Picker
-A tiny zero-dependency date-picker made with vanilla javascript and CSS.
+A tiny zero-dependency and framework-agnostic date-picker web component made with vanilla javascript and CSS.
 ![screenshot](screenshot.png)

+## Features

+- carbox-picker is a **Web Component**, which means you can simply import the JS bundle and use the tag `<carbox-picker></carbox-picker>` and you're all set!
+- **Zero Dependencies**
+- **Extremely Lightweight**: The webpack bundle is only 4kb even before zipping
+- **Frontend Framework Agnostic**
+- Can be interfaced just like a regular `<input>` which allows easy integration with forms, refs, etc.

 ## Getting Started
 ### Importing
-If a bundler (such as webpack, etc.) is in use, you can import carbox-date-picker as a module.
+If a bundler (such as webpack, etc.) is in use, you can import carbox-picker as a module.

 **ES6 modules**
 ```